BlueAcornInc/aio-commerce-bazaarvoice/README.md

 2.  **Extract the Files:** Unzip the downloaded package to your preferred development directory.
 This directory contains the Adobe App Builder project.
 3.  **Configure App Builder Operational Environment Variables:** Before deploying, set the necessary environment variables for your App Builder actions as described in the [Environment Variables (App Builder Operational)](#environment-variables-app-builder-operational) section.
 These are critical for the App Builder app's ability to communicate with Adobe Commerce and perform internal encryption.
 You can do this by creating a `.env` file in the root of the extracted App Builder project.
 4.  **Deploy App Builder Actions:**

-    - Navigate to the root directory of the extracted App Builder project (where the `app.json` or `manifest.yml` file is located).
+    - Navigate to the root directory of the extracted App Builder project (where the `app.config.yaml` file is located).
+    - Install npm dependencies using `npm install`
     - **(Optional) Set App Builder Context:** To avoid interactive prompts during deployment, you can explicitly set your project and workspace using `aio app use`:

       Bash